Always Evolving And Adapting

 New Financial Statement Requirements

-Similarly, New Rule 15-01(a), amended Rule 1-02(d) and amendments to the instructions to Forms S-4 and F-4 align the financial statement requirements in a merger with those required in an IPO on Forms S-1 or F-1.
-For more on the new financial statement requirements, see https://securities-law-blog.com/2024/04/16/sec-adopts-final-rules-on-spacs-shell-companies-and-the-use-of-projections-part-8/.
+New Rule 15-01(a), amended Rule 1-02(d), and changes to form instructions align merger financial statement requirements with IPO standards.
+These requirements apply to Forms S-1 or F-1, ensuring consistency between mergers and IPOs.
+For more on the new financial statement requirements, see this blog.

 The Statutory Definition Of A Shell Company